 3. Something Happening in the Body

 The thing that makes dealing with ammonia in cloth diapers a bit frustrating, is that sometimes it’s not fixable with just a change to your wash routine or storage.
-Sometimes, ammonia smell is a sign of something going on inside the body.
+Sometimes, the ammonia smell is a sign of something going on inside the body.

 That’s not to say that the cause is something to be alarmed about, often, as I touched on above, it’s just a case of overnight diapers on older babies creating conditions that result in concentrated urine.